-Here are five powerful insights your team can uncover in the planning phase of your project rather than in the middle of construction or in hindsight after a project is off budget or off time.
+Here are five powerful insights your team should consistently capture in the planning phase of your project rather than in the middle of construction or in hindsight after a project is off budget or off time.

 1. How much experience do your bidders have working on similar projects?